 "He always wanted to be part of the team, but being Gabe and being in his position, that never really worked," Weier recalled.
 "Because people would be like, 'Whatever you say', and he was more like, 'No no no, I want to be part of the team and come up with ideas.'
 That was really hard for people, so I think there was a period where he stepped back and was like, 'Alright I guess I'm just not going to be able to interact with everyone that way.'"'

-Here's the thing: that's a remarkably self-aware decision.
+That's a remarkably self-aware decision.
 Most executives in his position would either not notice the dynamic or actively enjoy it.
 Newell apparently found it frustrating enough to remove himself from the equation.

 What this means for how Valve actually operates